gdlc/STAT_COMP/CROSSVALIDATION.md

 #### 2) Quantifying uncertainty about prediction R-sq.

-The example presented above, which is based on a single trianing-testing partition, provides a point estimate about prediction R-sq.
-This estimate is, as any other point estimate, subject to sampling variability.
+The example presented above  provides a point-estimate of prediction R-sq.
+This estimate is subject to sampling variability.
 We can assess sampling variability by estimating prediction R-sq. over many training-testing partitions.
-The variabiity that we will observe will be due to sampling variability of estimates (given by the sampling of the testing set) as well as sampling variabnility associated to the sampling of the testing set.
+The variabiity that we will observe will be due to sampling variability of estimates (originating from the sampling of the testing set) as well as sampling variability aoriginated from the sampling of the testing set.
 The following example illustrates this using 1,000 training-testing partitions.

 ```r
  DATA=read.table('~/Dropbox/STATCOMP/2018/wage.txt',header=T)